SlimBloodworth/cloning-section-11-103/README.md

 ## Overview

 This an exercise from the Git and Github Bootcamp course I'm taking through Udemy.
 The course is instructed by Colt Steele.
 This is a practice exercise (lesson # 103) from Section 11.
+This will also include lesson #104 on renaming a branch.

 ### Links